Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 On larger systems, it is recommended to run as two actions one after each other as the output will be shorter.

 ### Prerequisites

--   The Cray nodeBMC device needs to be updated before the nodeBIOS because the nodeBMC adds a new Redfish field \(`softwareId`\) that the `NodeX.BIOS` update will require.
+* The Cray nodeBMC device needs to be updated before the nodeBIOS because the nodeBMC adds a new Redfish field \(`softwareId`\) that the `NodeX.BIOS` update will require.
 See [Update Liquid-Cooled Node Firmware](#liquidcooled) for more information.
--   Compute node BIOS updates require the nodes to be off.
+* Compute node BIOS updates require the nodes to be off.
 If nodes are not off when the update command is issued, it will report as a failed update.

-**IMPORTANT**: The Nodes themselves must be powered **off** in order to update the BIOS on the nodes.
+> **IMPORTANT:** The nodes themselves must be powered **off** in order to update the BIOS on the nodes.
 The BMC will still have power and will perform the update.

-**IMPORTANT:** When the BMC is updated or rebooted after updating the `Node0.BIOS` and/or `Node1.BIOS` liquid-cooled nodes, the node BIOS version will not report the new version string until the nodes are powered back on.
+> **IMPORTANT:** When the BMC is updated or rebooted after updating the `Node0.BIOS` and/or `Node1.BIOS` liquid-cooled nodes, the node BIOS version will not report the new version string until the nodes are powered back on.
 It is recommended that the Node0/1 BIOS be updated in a separate action, either before or after a BMC update.
 It is also recommended that the nodes be powered back on after the updates are completed.

 ```json